 Latitude: 47º 13' 28.99" N (47.2247) Longitude: 122º 48' 27.72" W (-122.8077)

 The park has 19 primitive tent spaces and five vault toilets (all ADA).
-In addition, there are two Cascadia Marine Trailsites, available only to campers arriving by human-powered watercraft, and two primitive hiker / biker sites (no motorized vehicles permitted).
-Maximum site length is 40-feet (limited availability).
+In addition, there are two Cascadia Marine Trailsites, available only to campers arriving by wind- and human-powered watercraft, and three primitive hiker / biker sites (no motorized vehicles permitted).
+Maximum site length is 40 feet (limited availability).
 All campsites are first come, first served.